lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Docker Installation
 ^^^^^^^^^^^^^^^^^^^^

 Lightly Worker requires docker to run.
-We highly recommend a docker Installation that supports using GPUs for hardware acceleration.
+We highly recommend a docker installation that supports using GPUs for hardware acceleration using a Linux operating system.

 **Check if docker is installed:**